pfsense/docs/source/firewall/virtual-ip-address-feature-comparison.rst

 -  Can be used for clustering (master firewall and standby failover firewall.)
--  Must be in the **same subnet** as an IP address on the interface (real interface IP or IP alias.) on pfSense 2.1.x and previous versions.
+-  Must be in the **same subnet** as an IP address on the interface (real interface IP or IP alias.) on pfSense software version 2.1.x and previous versions.

-   -  CARP VIPs may be in other subnets on pfSense 2.2-RELEASE and later, but we still recommend using the old method where possible for better connectivity and less potential issues.
+   -  CARP VIPs may be in other subnets on pfSense software version 2.2-RELEASE and later, but we still recommend using the old method where possible for better connectivity and less potential issues.

 -  **Will** respond to ICMP ping if allowed by firewall rules.
 -  Must be added individually.